Brand identity · Dental, Nepal

 Four decades of reputation, no brand to show for it

-Now run by Dr. Gaurav Basnyat, the clinic wanted an identity that could carry the legacy and the next 40 years at the same time.
+Now run by Dr. Gaurav Basnyat, the clinic wanted an identity that could carry the legacy and the next 40 years at once.
 The name says it plainly.
 Allora is a fusion of “All” and “Oral”, a clinic that does everything for your mouth, for everyone.

 We built this with TBC, our partners in Nepal, who know the local market, the print trade and the patients far better than any outside agency could.
 We handled the brand thinking and the design system.
 They kept it honest to Nepal.